-When creating your user login, you can enable 2nd factor login via a mobile phone application such as Google Authenticator, Microsoft Authenticator or Authy.
-Each of these applications are free to download from the google and apple stores.
+When creating your user login, you can enable 2nd-factor login via a mobile phone application such as Google Authenticator, Microsoft Authenticator or Authy.
+Each of these applications is free to download from the google and apple stores.

 Main account administrator level

 The email/password used at the time of creating the account will have access to all areas of your TryBooking account and is known as the Main Account Administrator login.
 This person will have access to change your email login, password, add bank details and perform refunds and bank transfers.

 A Basic User can work TryBooking but has limited access to all features.
 With this access, they can set up and edit events, make, move and find bookings and run reports.
 However, they cannot access the areas that allow for changing account details, such as email login and password, or make edits to the bank account, perform fund transfers and refunds.